 Art of the Threatened Species is a collaboration between the Office of Environment & Heritage and Orana Arts, in recognition of the Saving Our Species program.
-We are seeking interested artists working in any medium to engage in a self-directed residency program for the development of a public exhibition.
+Artists from across NSW are working in a variety of mediums to engage in a self-directed residency program for the development of a public exhibition.

 NSW has one of the world’s most diverse and beautiful natural environments, including its plants and animals.
 Yet despite our natural wealth, NSW has nearly 1,000 species on the verge of extinction.
 The Art of Our Threatened Species project looks to engage the community with threatened species in a new way, through the eyes and creativity of artists across NSW.
 This project will see scientists and artists working in close collaboration in a wide variety of locations on a wide variety of species across the NSW landscape.

 The residency program will provide artists and science and environment professionals with time, space and resources to work – individually and/or collectively – on significant areas dictated within the Save Our Species program.

 Residencies enable participants to do fieldwork and to work on site with local partners, to map out, collect, research and generate new perspectives around selected species.
 This kind of ‘embedded research’ will contribute to public and professional awareness and provide the means for a public outcome for future exhibition.

 The Artists and their Threatened Species

 The following artists have been selected by representatives of Art of the Threatened Species team for a 2018 residency with Saving Our Species scientists: